Demystifying Cannabis with a Wholistic Approach

-We meet a lot of people doing amazing things in the cannabis space, but when we met Pelin Thorogood, President and Co-Founder of the Wholistic Research and Education Foundation, our minds were blown.
+We meet a lot of people doing amazing things in the cannabis space, but when we met Pelin Thorogood, President and Co-Founder of the Wholistic Research and Education Foundation and now Chief Health and Research Contributor for Svn Space, our minds were blown.
 Thorogood is a tech executive turned social entrepreneur/venture philanthropist and her approach to cannabis research is refreshing and urgently needed.
 In honor of Giving Tuesday, we asked Thorogood to tell us a bit more about the mission of Wholistic.
 We need more data on cannabis and its potential health benefits and by supporting foundations like Wholistic, you are supporting the advancement of cannabis research.

 2019 has been a banner year for both the hemp-derived CBD and medical marijuana industries due to the passage of the 2018 Farm Bill which legalized hemp cultivation across the US, as well as changing public sentiment towards cannabis in general.
 According to a recent Gallup poll, more than 1 out of 7 people say they use CBD products, citing relief from pain (40%), anxiety (20%), insomnia (11%) and arthritis (8%) as the top reasons for use.
 33 states have already legalized medical marijuana, while 11 states also allow recreational use.
 However, the lack of industry regulation and oversight as well as the massive black market for such products has led to systemic quality control issues.
 Instead of delivering on their much-expected promise, Cannabis, and hemp-derived CBD in particular, may instead pose a potential public health hazard due to wide-spread misinformation, ingredient mislabeling and/or product contamination